avmcclure/volleyball-rotations/stories.md

 - As a beginner player, I want step-by-step instructions for setting up serve receive (push setter up, pull passer back, shift passers), so that I can follow a process
 - As a beginner player, I want to understand the concept of "opposites" with visual highlighting, so that I can see which players are across from each other

-Epic: Rotation System Details
+Epic: Offensive System Details
-- As a beginner player, I want to explore the 5-1 rotation system with explanations of why it's numbered based on setter position, so that I understand the naming convention
+- As a beginner player, I want to explore the 5-1 offensive system with explanations of why it's numbered based on setter position, so that I understand the naming convention
 - As a beginner player, I want to learn the three main goals of the 5-1 system (3 passers, setter to spot, middle hits middle), so that I understand the strategy
-- As a beginner player, I want to learn the 6-2 rotation system with similar depth as the 5-1, so that I can compare different approaches
+- As a beginner player, I want to learn the 6-2 offensive system with similar depth as the 5-1, so that I can compare different approaches
 - As a beginner player, I want to see base defense positioning explained for each player type, so that I know where to be on defense